 What Triggers Are Currently Available?

-The introduction of Email Automation includes 3** triggers, as follows:
+Email Automation currently includes 5** triggers, as follows:

 - Days after client-as-of date